-Reference: p.
-20, The (Five + 1) Rights of Drug Administration

-- 15. Prior to administering a prescribed drug, the nurse determines the correct client by which method?
-Select all that apply. - A) Checking a client's name on the wristband - B) Checking a client's chart - C) Asking the client to identify themselves and give date of birth - D) Asking a client if they are the correct client - E) Using a current picture of the client if available
+- REF: Header: The (Five + 1) Rights of Drug Administration | Page: 19 - OBJ: 1 - NAT: Client Needs: Safe and Effective Care Environment: Coordinated Care - TOP: Chapter 2 KEY: Integrated Process: Teaching/Learning - BLM: Cognitive Level: Apply - 15.
+Prior to administering a prescribed drug, the nurse determines the correct client by which method?
+Select all that apply. - A) Checking a client's name on the wristband - B) Checking a client's chart - C) Asking the client to identify themselves and give their birth date - D) Asking a client if they are the correct client - E) Using a current picture of the client if available

-Answer: A, C, E
+ANS: A, C, E

-Rationale: Client identifiers can include visual and verbal methods.
+Feedback: Client identifiers can include visual and verbal methods.
 Visual methods include use of a recent picture of the client or client wristband.
-Verbal methods include asking the client for their name and another unique identifier, such as birth date.
-Never ask a client, "Are you Mr. Jones?" because some clients may respond by answering "yes" even if incorrect due to confusion or difficulty hearing.
+Verbal methods include asking the client for their name and another unique identifier, such as their birth date.
+Never ask a client, "Are you Mr. Jones?" because some clients may respond by answering "yes" even though that is not their name due to confusion or difficulty hearing.
 Checking the client's chart would be inappropriate to use for identifying the client.